How to Import Stock Information Using a CSV File from Your Broker

 It is the responsibility of the taxpayer/preparer to make sure the columns in their .CSV file match the appropriate fields in the TaxACT program.
 If these do not accurately match, the program may not calculate the investment sales correctly.

-Of the column headers you are prompted to match when importing a CSV file, only five are required in order to complete your Forms 1099-B:
+Of the column headers you are prompted to match when importing a CSV file, the following are required in order to complete each Form 1099-B:

 The following fields may be required depending on the specific circumstances: